OlympusDAO-Education/Documentation/contracts.md

 This smart contract here is an intermediary component used to provide the current circulating supply of OHM tokens.
-The [DAI Bond](#dai-bond) contract for instance calls for the circulating supply in order to calculate the rebase rate.
+The [DAI Bond](#dai-bond) contract for instance calls for the circulating supply in order to calculate the max payout.
 The [Distributor](#distributor) contract for instance calls for the circulating supply in order to calculate the DAI bond debt ratio.